Cancer type

 If you’re newly diagnosed, work with your doctor to create a treatment plan.
 It’s important to find an expert who specializes in gallbladder cancer and visit a major cancer center if possible.
 Gallbladder cancer treatment, especially surgery, is complex.

-Treatment plans may include:
+Treatment plans may include a combination of:

 • Surgery (to cure cancer or to reduce symptoms)